-What's this blue banner warning?
+What's this yellow banner warning?

 When a job is posted it goes live immediately to give actors a chance to see new listings as soon as they are created.
 However, there is a banner at the top of the page that advises that the post is still in the review process by our casting editors.
 We also provide the actor with a link to advice about scams and what to look for.